ajGambino/draft/README.md

 synchronize the selected player and timer between multiple users in the same draft implement real-time communication and data synchronization between clients using firestore

-fix bug where draft now is sometimes greyed out

 write logic to store each users bid

 add $100 bankroll to user Card component